Zilong-Li/vcfppR/README.md

 ## Installation

-You can install the development version of vcfppR like so:
+You can install the development version of vcfppR with the system dependencies of `libcurl` and `libdeflate`.

 ``` r
 devtools::install_github("Zilong-Li/vcfppR")